Norecipes - Elevating Everyday Meals

 For the sauce, you just need to combine the chicken stock, fish sauce, and oyster sauce and set it aside.

-When all of your prep is done, I start by heating a large frying pan over high heat and then scramble the eggs.
+When you've chopped all of your veggies and your prep is done, I start by heating a large frying pan over high heat and then scramble the eggs.
 To keep them from getting tough and rubbery, I transfer the eggs to a bowl while I stir-fry the other ingredients.

 Once the eggs are out of the pan, add the remaining oil, as well as the garlic and ginger.
 You want to infuse the oil with the flavor of the aromatics, but it's important not to brown these yet; otherwise, they'll burn by the time the proteins are cooked.